TylerDeaver/Azure-SOC/README.md

 ![Architecture After](https://github.com/TylerDeaver/Azure-SOC/assets/149614301/d0f77f64-fb28-4e64-a0c2-fc5fece96d5c)

-The purpose of this phase was to harden the environment and implement security controls to become compliant with NIST SP 800-53 Revision 5 SC-7(3) Access Points.
+The purpose of this phase was to harden the environment and implement security controls to ensure compliance with NIST SP 800-53 Revision 5 SC-7(3) Access Points.

 These hardening tactics included:
 - Network Security Groups (NSGs)